 Nursing Home Abuse / Neglect

 Possibly the most difficult decision anyone will ever make is the decision to place a parent or loved one in a nursing home.
 Everyone hopes that the nursing home will provide proper care and protect our loved ones.
-In far too many cases, however, nursing facilities fail to take care of our loved ones.
-This leaves the patients, our loved ones, to endure awful abuse and neglect.
-If you have reason to believe your loved one has been abused or neglected in a nursing home, please call us.
-Low Law Firm takes these cases very seriously.
+In far too many cases, however, nursing home abuse happens as nursing facilities fail to take care of our loved ones.
+This leaves the patients, our loved ones, to endure awful nursing home abuse and neglect.
+If you have reason to believe your loved one has suffered from nursing home abuse or neglected in a nursing home, please talk to a nursing home abuse attorney at The Low Law Firm.
+We take these cases very seriously.

 If you have a loved one in a nursing home and you are concerned, there are signs to look for.
 Below is a list of some of the most common forms of neglect we see, it is by no means a complete list.
 Listen to your intuition…your gut, if you will.
 If you feel something is not right…it probably isn’t.